-During the year the Company did not license any new cells but Gemini Cell, L'Amie Cell, PerfectHome Cell, Ocado Cell, Amplifon Cell and TVIS Cell carried on business during the year in accordance with their licence conditions.
+During the year the Company did not license any new cells but Gemini Cell, L'Amie Cell, PerfectHome Cell, Ocado Cell, Amplifon Cell (in run-off) and TVIS Cell carried on business during the year in accordance with their licence conditions.

-Amplifon Cell however stopped writing new business in the second quarter of 2018 and is in run-off and Ocado Cell did not renew its business in December 2018.
+PerfectHome Cell however ceased writing new business as of the second quarter of 2019 and is planning to be unwound in 2020 and Ocado Cell did not write new business in 2019.